 58. Speeds Recovery from Surgeries

-Recovering for surgeries is nerve-wracking.
+Recovering from surgeries is nerve-wracking.
 Researcher Linda Carson explains that stress generated in the recovery process can have “dampening effects on the immune system.
 Hence, people are less able to recover quickly.”
 By giving us mental peace, meditation speeds up our recovery.

 59. Reduced Need for Medical Care